 This one is a little more fuzzy.
 Basically, unless you’re trying to run a competing site, like a photography community or stock photo site, you're good.
 If you think your usage might conflict, shoot us an email and we can let you know ahead of time.

 We’re all for remixing and open-source, but the API costs us a non-trivial amount of money to host, operate, and provide support for.
 We’d prefer not to be paying to actively support clones.

 Your application must credit Unsplash, the Unsplash photographer, and a link back to their Unsplash profile.

 <Photo by Annie Spratt / Unsplash> or <Annie Spratt / Unsplash>

 If the photo is contained within something already giving credit to Unsplash, simply:

 Do all derivatives of your application need to give credit?
 No. We know that if your application is used by users who then produce content with the photos, you can’t enforce them to always give credit.
 However, in the interfaces that you control, like for example, a search result of photos from Unsplash, credit can and is required to be given.

-As the first contributors to Unsplash, we chose the Unsplash License to use CC0 (instead of similar licenses like CC BY or CC BY-SA) very purposefully because we know that in certain situations, it’s very hard to give credit.
+As the first contributors to Unsplash, we chose the Unsplash License to be similar to CC0 (instead of CC BY or CC BY-SA) very purposefully because we know that in certain situations, it’s very hard to give credit.